-Clyde "Red" Hare will speak on
+Clyde "Red" Hare last Spoke on

 "Imaging Pittsburgh"